AshwiniBhawar/ParaBankApplication/README.md

 ## Scenarios Automated

-a) Registration using diff users
+a) Registration for multiple users

-b) Login using valid  and invalid data
+b) Login for valid and invalid data

 c) In progress